-Files you will need to bootstrap your network are available in /course/cs168/pub/ip/.
-You will write a network topology file (we've supplied two examples) describing the virtual topology of your intended network.
+Files you will need to bootstrap your network are available in your Github repository.
+You will write a network topology file (we've supplied some examples) describing the virtual topology of your intended network.
 After running our script net2lnx on the complete topology, you'll have a file for each node that specifies only that node's links.
 You will run your process, which must be called node, for each virtual node, and must accept the name of that node's link file as its first argument on the command line.
 An example invocation would be: